 Most reactions take place via two or three steps with short-lived, unstable, intermediate ions bridging the steps from reactants to products.
 A reaction mechanism shows the details – bonds breaking, new bonds forming and the movements of electrons.

-An intermediate ion can be a positively charged carbocation or a negatively charged carboanion, formed in either case by the heterolytic fission of a C-X bond.
+An intermediate ion can be a positively charged carbocation or a negatively charged carboanion, formed in either case by the heterolytic fission of a C-X bond (the bond breaks with the bonding pair of electrons both moving to one atom creating a positive and negative ion).

 The bonding pair of electrons moves to the more electronegative atom in the bond.